 CP1 Color Picker freeware

 CP1 is the least complicated color picker software, which will allow you to pick up any color within moments.
 It merely requires the color picker wand and that’s it.
-CP1 can be found in portable version as well.
+CP1 can be found in the portable version as well.
 The app size is quite small and supports Windows 10 too.

 First, download CP1 and install it (if applicable).
 After opening it on your PC, you will get a screen that looks something like this: